EduardoMGuillen/InvenatoryManagement/README.md

 - **Inventory Management**: Track and manage your products
 - **Add Products**: Add new products to your inventory with LPS currency support
 - **Update Products**: Safely update product details (name, quantity, cost, price) with a dedicated tab
-- **Sorting and Refresh**: Sort inventory by any column and refresh the view with a single click
+- **Sorting and Refresh**: Sort inventory and clients by any column (ASC/DESC) and refresh the view with a single click
 - **Customer Management**: Maintain customer information and history
+- **Add Clients**: Add new clients with validation for unique ID and RTN
+- **Update Clients**: Search and update client information with a dedicated tab
+- **Test Data**: The system auto-populates with 30 sample clients and 20 products for testing/demo
 - **Sales Tracking**: Monitor and analyze sales data
 - **Invoice Generation**: Create and manage invoices easily
 - **Localized Currency**: All cost and price fields use LPS (Lempiras) for compatibility with local businesses